camunda/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/jta-transaction-integration.md

   resolving support.

 > **Note 1**: The shared process engine distributions for Java EE Application Servers (Wildfly, JBoss,
-> Glassfish, IBM WebSphere Application Server, Oracle WebLogic Application Server) provide JTA
+>  IBM WebSphere Application Server, Oracle WebLogic Application Server) provide JTA
 > integration out of the box.

 > **Note 2**: The process engine requires access to an implementation of